-- (i) The Investor Relations Promotion Group of the Corporate Planning Division within the Business Strategy Department, which is managed by our top managers, is responsible for dialogues with shareholders and investors.
+(i) The Investor Relations Promotion Group of the Corporate Planning Division within the Business Strategy Department, which is managed by our top managers, undertakes dialogue with shareholders and investors, for which the director in charge of IR holds responsibility.
 In addition, our representative director or another director visits investors in Japan and overseas to promote constructive dialogues with our shareholders.
-The outcomes are shared with management (corporate officers and above) as necessary. - (ii) When we offer disclosure and explanations including our financial reports, the Group exchanges its opinions with other divisions such as the Corporate Planning Division, the Finance Division, the General Affairs Division and the Public Relations & Advertising Division based on their professional views.
-Through participation of the Group manager in various meetings with each business division, s/he has opportunities to share internal information.
+The outcomes are shared with management (corporate officers and above) as necessary.

+(ii) When we offer disclosure and explanations including our financial reports, the Group exchanges opinions with other divisions such as the Corporate Planning Division, Finance Division, Accounting Division, General Affairs Division, and the Public Relations & Advertising Division based on their professional views.
+In addition, we have set up regular quarterly information sharing meetings between IR promotion group and each business division.
+As well as reviewing quantitative and qualitative information on business conditions, these meetings will share opinions and other information obtained through dialogue with shareholders and investors with each business division, with the aim of collaborating to promote appropriate information disclosure and dialogue.